Changes to Spring 2021 Audition Process

 - Audio: .aac, .aif, .aiff, .iff, .fla, .m4a, .mpa, .mp3, .ra, .wav, .wma

-Auditions are by invitation only, and shortlisted applicants will receive an invitation to audition in mid-December.
+Final audition recordings and interviews are by invitation only, and shortlisted applicants will receive an invitation to submit new recordings and schedule an interview by December 21, 2020.

 - Genre requirements: Include three art songs and two arias (one may be from an oratorio).